top of page

 'Supporting victims when they need it most'

-Jill writes in BACP's Therapy Today about the possible changes to the CPS Pre-Trial Therapy guidance in 2020.
+Jill writes in BACP's Therapy Today about the possible changes to the CPS Pre-Trial Therapy (2001) guidance - published in 2020.

 BACP's Therapy Today Dilemmas

-Jill responds to some dilemmas where a 'PTT informed' approach can be helpful when working with others, including alleged offenders.
+Jill responds to some dilemmas where a 'PTT informed' approach can be helpful when working with others, including alleged offenders - published 2017 - 2019.

 unnamed-4.png